-Nissan installed a powerful 5.6-liter Endurance V-8 that cranks out 305 horsepower and 379 pounds-feet of torque in the Titan.
+The Titan features a 5.6-liter Endurance V-8 that cranks out 305 horsepower and 379 pounds-feet of torque.
 The truck is available in King Cab (extended-cab) and Crew Cab forms and can be equipped with either rear- or four-wheel drive.

 The King Cab's rear doors open nearly 180 degrees for easy access.
 A factory-applied spray-in bed liner is offered on upper-end trim levels.
 Nissan's available Utili-track bed channel system uses C-channel rails on the cargo-box floor, side rails and front panel.
 A lockable bedside compartment, tailgate illumination and a bed-mounted 12-volt power point are included.

 Titan XEs have 17-inch tires, but aluminum wheels on other models hold 18-inch tires.
 An optional offroad package includes a lower-ratio rear axle, a driver-selectable locking rear differential, Rancho shock absorbers and skid plates.